SAP-samples/teched2022-DA161/README.md

-# DA161 - Create Your Analytics and Planning Applications in One Design-Time Artifcat
+# DA161 - Create Your Analytics and Planning Applications in One Design-Time Artifact

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called **DA161 - Create Your Analytics and Planning Applications in One Design-Time Artifcat.**
+This repository contains the material for the SAP TechEd 2022 session called **DA161 - Create Your Analytics and Planning Applications in One Design-Time Artifact.**

 ## Overview